Publish a managed services offer to Azure Marketplace

 If you don't want to publish an offer to Azure Marketplace, you can onboard customers manually by using Azure Resource Manager templates.
 For more info, see Onboard a customer to Azure delegated resource management.

 Publishing a Managed Services offer is similar to publishing any other type of offer to Azure Marketplace.
 To learn about that process, see Azure Marketplace and AppSource Publishing Guide and Manage Azure and AppSource Marketplace offers.
+You should also review the commercial marketplace certification policies, particularly the Managed Services section.

 Each plan in a managed services offer includes a Manifest Details section, where you define the Azure Active Directory (Azure AD) entities in your tenant that will have access to the delegated resource groups and/or subscriptions for customers who purchase that plan.
 It’s important to be aware that any group (or user or service principal) that you include here will have the same permissions for every customer who purchases the plan.
 To assign different groups to work with each customer, you’ll need to publish a separate private plan that is exclusive to each customer.